igormironchik/qt-widgets-on-real-example/README.md

 # The book about real examples of Qt Widgets usage

+Copyright (C)  2019  Igor Mironchik.

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled "GNU Free Documentation License".

 1. [Preface](preface.md)
 2. [Chapter 1 - GIF editor](chapter01/intro.md)
    * [Introduction](chapter01/intro.md)